Rigidity for infinitely renormalizable area-preserving maps: Introduction

-This work was started during a visit by the authors to the Institut Mittag-Leffler (Djursholm, Sweden) as part of the research program on ``Dynamics and PDEs''.
+{\bf Acknoledgements:} This work was started during a visit by the authors to the Institut Mittag-Leffler (Djursholm, Sweden) as part of the research program on ``Dynamics and PDEs''.
 The hospitality of the institute is gratefully acknowledged.
-The second author was funded by a postdoctoral fellowship from the Institut Mittag-Leffler, he is currently funded by a postdoctoral fellowship from \textit{Vetenskapsr\aa det} (the Swedish Research Council).
-This research is also supported by NSF.
+The second author was funded by a postdoctoral fellowship from the Institut Mittag-Leffler.
+The authors would like to thank the referees for their very careful reading of the original manuscript.